- Latin America

 The eight hours on the trail to Refugio Rio Buenos took us across rivers, over headlands and grasslands.
 We negotiated some steep descents to the beach but were rewarded with lovely canters on the firm sand.

-There were no rivers to cross today.
-Our route would not be governed by the tides, there was no rush to leave this morning.
-We had time to explore Estancia Policarpo.
+There were no rivers to cross today and, as our route would not be governed by the tides, there was no rush to leave this morning and we had time to explore Estancia Policarpo.
 We set off at around midday, stopping for a picnic in the sunshine before continuing on to Bahia Thetis.
-Although we may only have ridden for four hours today, it was challenging.
-Today took us over peatland, through forests and along cliff edge trails.
-The condors accompanied us along the cliffs, often following us down to the beach.
-Caracara Australis flew so low over our heads – you could have reached out and touched them.
-As the horses led the way down the last steep muddy hill, we followed on foot.
-We were pleased to see Bahia Thetis in front of us, where we would spend the next few days.
+Although we rode for fewer hours today, it was challenging riding as the route took us over peatland, through forests and along cliff edge trails.
+The condors accompanied us along the cliffs, often following us down to the beach and Caracara Australis flew so low over our heads you could have reached out and touched them.
+As the horses led the way down the last steep muddy hill, and we followed on foot, we were pleased to see Bahia Thetis in front of us where we would spend the next few days.

 We hiked back through the rain, delighted to arrive back at Bahia Thetis after a long eight hours.
-The storm passed.
-The night sky was filled with stars, undiluted by light pollution; there is something very special about seeing the Southern Cross this far south.
+The storm passed and the night sky was filled with stars.
+Undiluted by light pollution, there is something very special about seeing the Southern Cross this far south.

-We left Estancia Policarpo for the last time early in the morning to reach Rio Policarpo at low tide in order to cross.
+We left Estancia Policarpo for the last time early in the morning to cross the Rio Policarpo river at low tide.
 There was a strong wind and the tide came in quickly.
-Having had to sort out one of the pack horses en route, we had lost time and the river was too high to cross safely.
-Adolfo made the decision to return to Policarpo and wait for the next tide.
+Having been slightly delayed en route, we had lost time and the river was too high to cross safely.
+Adolfo made the decision to return to Policarpo Refuge and wait for the next tide.

-Leaving Policarpo for the second, last time in the late afternoon.
-We expected a long ride well into the night to reach our destination.
-The weather and conditions were exceptional.
-The rain had passed and we had the most amazing ride.
+Leaving Policarpo for the second, last time in the late afternoon, we expected a long ride well into the night to reach our destination.
+However, the weather and conditions were exceptional; the rain had passed and we had the most amazing ride.
 There was something very surreal about cantering on the headland with wild horses one minute, and the next dropping down to the beach to find a very inquisitive King penguin.
 The open beaches and firm sand meant we had a faster ride back than any of us had anticipated, stopping only to say hello to a leopard seal, accompanied by condors and an albatross.
 This is a day that none of us will forget.

 A river crossing in the morning, and a steep climb from the beach at the end of the day, meant another early start today.
 Dawn breaks at about 04:00, so staying in bed was always more of a problem than getting up early!
 We rode across country, trotting and cantering when we could.
 The pack horses had lighter packs now and so the pace was much faster.
 The wild horses joined us again and we saw many foxes, mainly brown, before we returned to the beach.
-We had to take it slowly negotiating rocks around the headland.
-The race was on to make it to the base of the cliff before the tide came in!
+We had to take it slowly negotiating rocks around the headland but then the race was on to reach the base of the cliff before the tide came in!
 We made it, and from there it was just a short ride to Puesta la Chaira and lunch!

 Our final day and, as we rode along the trail, slowly civilisation returned.
 Although this was our last ride, everyone was in high spirits.
 Adolfo led us on many a merry trail through the sheep pastures.
 As we reached high ground we took a final look back along the Mitre Peninsula as it faded into the horizon.

-I have spoken about the things we saw and did.
-The real highlights of the trip were the horses, the amazing peace and tranquillity of the Mitre Peninsula.
-Our guides, Adolfo and Flori, allowed us the freedom of man, horse and nature on our journey to the End of the World and back.
+I have spoken about the things we saw and did but the real highlights of the trip were the horses, the amazing peace and tranquillity of the Mitre Peninsula and our guides.
+Adolfo and Flori allowed us the freedom of man, horse and nature on our journey to the End of the World and back.
 Thank you!